 1-3 meals a day, plus snacks

-Not all “Housing with Services” offer staff 24/7.
+Not all Independent Living buildings offer staff 24/7.
 If you are looking for a continuum of care community where you can “age in place,” staffing around the clock should be a requirement.

 If you want to own, then cooperatives and condominiums as well as townhomes are an option to consider.
 They require less home maintenance.
 When considering these options, you should have a plan for down the road if you need services.
 You will need to either bring in services as you age or make another move.